Skip to Main Content

 Pre-Production: Structuring the Romanian Spend

 The most valuable work happens before the shoot starts in Bucharest.
-The fixer reviews the budget line by line with the producer's accountant, flags items that will not qualify under Romanian rebate rules, recommends restructuring where it is worth doing, and confirms the cultural eligibility position before the dossier is filed with the CNC.
-This is also when we coordinate with location and crew teams so that contracts are signed under the correct entity, in the correct currency (RON for qualifying spend, where possible), and routed through Romanian banking.
-To apply for the Romanian rebate, the producer needs this groundwork done before submission — start a conversation with our team via /contact/ as soon as the budget is taking shape.
+The fixer reviews the budget line by line with the producer's accountant, flags items that will not qualify under Romanian rebates rules, recommends restructuring where it is worth doing, and confirms the cultural eligibility position before the dossier is filed with the CNC.
+This is also when we set up with location and crew teams so that contracts are signed under the correct entity, in the correct currency (RON for qualifying spend, where possible), and routed through Romanian banking.
+To apply for the Romanian rebates, the producer needs this groundwork done before submission — start a conversation with our team via /contact/ as soon as the budget is taking shape.

 Production: Keeping the Romanian Audit Trail Clean